nadineparker/ENIGMA_SCZ_MRS/README.md

 ```
 plink --vcf vcf_FilePrefix --make-bed --out New_FilePrefix
 ```
-3. If your data is in another genomic build you can use the [LiftOver](https://genome.ucsc.edu/cgi-bin/hgLiftOver) tool to convert to the GRCh38 (or hg38) build.
-For instructinos on formatting a BED file see here https://genome.ucsc.edu/FAQ/FAQformat.html#format1.
-For the command line version of the LiftOver tool see instructions here https://genome.ucsc.edu/FAQ/FAQdownloads.html#liftOver.
-We also provide a basic example using the command line version on a linux machine in the [Additional LiftOver Instructions](https://github.com/nadineparker/ENIGMA_SCZ_MRS#additional-liftover-instructions) section below.
+3. If your data is in another genomic build, we provide in the ``ENIGMA_SCZ_PRS`` project directory (or subdirectories) (i) the [LiftOver](https://genome.ucsc.edu/cgi-bin/hgLiftOver) tool **FOR LINUX SYSTEMS ONLY**, (ii) a chain file to convert from GRCh37 (hg19) to GRCh38 (hg38), and (iii) a script to run the genomic build conversion using either the Singularity (Auto_LiftOver_Singularity.sh) or Docker (Auto_LiftOver_Docker.sh) containers built for this project.
+Instructions on converting genomic builds are in the [Additional LiftOver Instructions](https://github.com/nadineparker/ENIGMA_BD_PRS#additional-liftover-instructions) section below.
 Running the analyses with genetic data in the wrong build will produce an error.
-If your data is in GRCh37 (hg19) or GRCh36 (hg18) the error will inform you and you can use this information for LiftOver.
+If your data is in GRCh37 (hg19) or GRCh36 (hg18) the error will inform you.

-**IMPORTANT NOTE**, once genomic coordinates have been lifted you will need to generate new plink files updating the chromosomes and positions of your plink v1 files.
-An example script is provided in the [Additional LiftOver Instructions](https://github.com/nadineparker/ENIGMA_SCZ_MRS#additional-liftover-instructions) section below.

 If you require help with converting your data please post an issue on the GitHub page using the issues tab above.